A Student's Guide

 Why cardless matters more for students than for anyone else

 Most of the AI tools your professors mention assume you can put a US or EU card on file and pay a recurring monthly fee.
 For a large share of engineering and STEM students — especially outside North America and Western Europe — that single assumption is the whole barrier.
-No foreign card, no VPN gymnastics, and no student budget for yet another subscription.
-The VUST bots in this guide are reached through Telegram Stars, the in-app currency you top up with the payment method you already have, in small amounts, only when you use a paid surface. @vustbot also has a free tier for everyday chat and coding questions, so you can get real value before you spend anything at all.
-This is why the Russian-language search intent — нейросети для студентов инженерных специальностей бесплатно — maps here so cleanly: the promise isn't a trial that expires, it's a cardless, no-subscription baseline.
+No foreign card, no access gymnastics, and no student budget for yet another subscription.
+The VUST bots in this guide start free, and each paid action shows its exact price in Telegram before you confirm. @vustbot also has a free tier for everyday chat and coding questions, so you can get real value before you spend anything at all.
+This is why searches for free AI tools for engineering students map here so cleanly: the promise isn't a trial that expires, it's a cardless, no-subscription baseline.

 The engineering-student stack: four surfaces, four jobs